 Home improvements can be expensive, time-consuming, and stressful.
-A lot of homeowners embarking on a major home improvement may look for ways to help save some money or just alleviate some of the stress involved, sometimes by opting for the least expensive Pro to do the job.
-Unfortunately, this may mean that you aren’t using the appropriate person for the job.
-While a handyman or a general contractor may be the right person to take care of small projects, and while these people may even be capable of much more, they aren’t always the right people to use for every job.
+A lot of homeowners embarking on a major home improvement may look for ways to help save money or just alleviate some of the stress involved, sometimes by opting for the least expensive Pro to do the job.
+Unfortunately, this may mean that you aren’t using the appropriate person.
+While a handyman or a general contractor may be the right person to take care of small projects, they aren’t the right people to use for every job.
 There are a lot of reasons why it’s essential to use the right person every single time, whether the job is as small as building a platform for a window air conditioning unit or as big as a whole house renovation.
 In fact, using the right person can actually save you a lot of headaches and hidden expenses down the road.

 State Laws and Regulations

-Depending on where it is that you live, you may be constrained in who you hire to work on your home by state regulations.
-For example, in the state of Florida, if you hire an unlicensed contractor to work on your home, you could end up having to pay a hefty fine if you’re caught.
-At the same time, if you use an unlicensed contractor and have an issue, you will have no recourse or legal standing to hold this person to be responsible.
+Depending on where you live, you may be constrained in who you hire based on state regulations.
+For example, in the state of Florida, if you hire an unlicensed contractor to work on your home, you could end up having to pay a hefty fine.
+At the same time, if you use an unlicensed contractor and have an issue, you will have no recourse or legal standing to hold this person responsible.

 In other states, the size of your project may dictate who may or may not work on it.
-In California, you can only hire a handyman or Journeyman to work on projects that cost less than $500, for example.
+In California, you can only hire a handyman or Journeyman to work on projects that cost less than $500.
 So trying to hire a handyman to finish your bathroom may not be an option.

 It can be hard to find the right Pro for the job, which is why so many homeowners end up using the wrong one.
 If you don’t know where to begin looking, or what kinds of stipulations your state may require, you won’t necessarily make the right choice.
 That’s where we can help.
 We do the hard work, so you don’t have to.